OFC Professional League: History

 On 29 January 2025, the OFC held a meeting at its headquarters in Auckland, New Zealand to discuss the league with potential New Zealand-based clubs.
 The OFC also opened expressions of interest for clubs across the region to participate in the inaugural season.
 Additionally, Australian-based clubs were invited to participate.
 By February 2025, initial interest had been received from clubs in Fiji, Solomon Islands, Australia, and New Zealand.
 Among the clubs that submitted expressions of interest to the OFC were Eastern United and Sunshine Coast Fire from Australia, Wellington Phoenix and Nelson Suburbs from New Zealand, Bougainville, Port Moresby, and Lae City from Papua New Guinea, and Real Kakamora from the Solomon Islands.
 The participants in the league's inaugural season were announced in August 2025.

 On 29 October 2025, OFC held a launch event for the OFC Pro League, where the competition logo and trophy were announced.

+Wellington Phoenix, despite being one of Oceania’s most established professional sides, was notably excluded at the licensing stage.
+The club considered contesting the decision through legal channels.

 Format

-The competition plans to runs from January to May.
-It will feature five circuit series rounds held across various Pacific locations in a double round-robin format, with each team playing a minimum of 14 matches.
+The competition runs from January to May.
+It features five circuit rounds held across various locations in a double round-robin format, with each team playing a minimum of 14 matches.

-Following the regular season, teams will be split into two playoff groups:
+Following the regular season, teams are split into two playoff groups: